jbcodeforce/ML-studies/docs/coding/langchain.md

 * LangChain uses [Prompt templates](https://python.langchain.com/docs/modules/model_io/prompts/prompt_templates/).
 * Two common prompt templates: [string prompt](https://api.python.langchain.com/en/latest/prompts/langchain.prompts.base.StringPromptTemplate.html) templates and [chat prompt](https://api.python.langchain.com/en/latest/prompts/langchain.prompts.chat.ChatPromptTemplate.html) templates.
 * We can build custom prompt by extending existing default templates.
 An example is a 'few-shot-examples' in a chat prompt using [FewShotChatMessagePromptTemplate](https://python.langchain.com/docs/modules/model_io/prompts/prompt_templates/few_shot_examples_chat).
-* LangChain offers a prompt hub.
+* LangChain offers a prompt hub to get predefined prompts easyly loadable:

+    ```python
+    from langchain import hub
+    prompt = hub.pull("hwchase17/openai-functions-agent")
+    ```

+* [Chains](https://python.langchain.com/docs/modules/chains/) allow developers to combine multiple components together to create a single, coherent application, or to combine other chains.

 * Feature stores, like [Feast](https://github.com/feast-dev/feast), can be a great way to keep information about the user conversation or query, and LangChain provides an easy way to combine data from Feast with LLMs.

 ### Typical chains

-Chains allow developers to combine multiple components together to create a single, coherent application, or to  also combine chains.
+Chains allow developers to combine multiple components together to create a single, coherent application, or to combine other chains.

 * **Q&A**: The pipeline to build the Q&A over existing documents is illustrated in the figure below: